Utilitycoder/Blockchain-Developer-Bootcamp-Final-Project/README.md

 - Letting users list NFTs that are minted from other places
 - Improve the look and feel of the User Interface.
 - Add other trendy features that can hook users to the service the project offers.
+- Switching the account in Metamask is not handled on the website.
+Needs to be reloaded manually.